Don't Be: Themes and analysis

 According to Dennis Redmond, another theme of "Don't Be" is feminism.
-Asuka rebels against society's sexism and being treated like a doll; moreover, when Asuka is saved by Rei, he states Rei is "exhibiting the first moment of genuine rage we have ever seen".
+Asuka rebels against society's sexism and being treated like a doll; moreover, when Asuka is saved by Rei, Rei exhibits "the first moment of genuine rage we have ever seen".
 For Redmond, the moment constitutes a "savage denunciation of the unutterably vile sexism permeating so many anime series".
-During Arael's attack, graphics called psychographs are framed, showing the psychological state of the pilot.
-The Japanese critic Akio Nagatomi wrote that faces are visible in Asuka's psychographs.
-According to Fabio Bartoli, the attack scene, in which Asuka begs Arael not to penetrate her, has physical as well as psychological connotations.
-At the end of her mental rape, Asuka describes herself as contaminated, and curls up in a fetal pose.
+During Arael's attack, graphics called psychographs are framed, showing the pilot's psychological state.
+Japanese critic Akio Nagatomi wrote that faces are visible in Asuka's psychographs.
+Overwhelmed by the pain, Asuka begs Arael not to penetrate her heart.
+According to Fabio Bartoli, the attack scene has physical as well as psychological connotations.
+Anime Feminist website writers similarly argued that Asuka's psychological violation presents rape imagery, calling it "mindrape".
+For writers Nathan Visser and Adam Barkman, Arael forces Asuka to realize that the idea of total independence "is merely a façade".
+At the end of her mental rape, Asuka describes herself as contaminated and curls up in a fetal pose.
 In the final scene of the episode, Shinji tries to console her, and Asuka is shown surrounded by a ribbon that says "Keep out".
 According to Evangelion Chronicle, the presence of the ribbon also reflects Shinji's cowardice, as he is incapable of crossing that line.
+Arbonés and the official series' filmbooks noted how Rei's saving of Asuka makes the situation even worse by hurting her pride.
+Animage magazine also noted how Asuka completely loses her confidence and her reason for living, becoming unable to pilot Eva-02 after this episode.